TSCA Reform Implementation Update

-This publication triggered a statutory deadline to complete risk evaluations for the chemicals by December 19, 2019 and for a scoping document for each chemical to be published by June 19, 2017.13 EPA has established dockets and announced agency contacts for each of the ten chemicals.14 Each of the dockets contain a document containing EPA’s preliminary evaluation about the domestic manufacturing, processing, distribution, use, and disposal of the chemical.
-EPA also held a public meeting on scoping efforts for these first ten risk evaluations on February 14, 201715 EPA will accept written public comments on the scope of these risk evaluations until March 15, 2017.
+This publication triggered a statutory deadline to complete risk evaluations for the chemicals by December 19, 2019, and for a scoping document for each chemical to be published by June 19, 2017.
+EPA has established dockets and announced agency contacts for each of the ten chemicals.
+Each of the dockets contains a document containing EPA’s preliminary evaluation about the domestic manufacturing, processing, distribution, use, and disposal of the chemical.
+EPA also held a public meeting on scoping efforts for these first ten risk evaluations on February 14, 2017.
+EPA will accept written public comments on the scope of these risk evaluations until March 15, 2017.

 Significant New Use Rules

-- August 24, 2016 – EPA issued a proposed SNUR for two intermediate chemical substances, hydrochlorofluoropropane and hydrochlorofluoropropene, that were the subject of PMNs.17
+- August 24, 2016 – EPA issued a proposed SNUR for two intermediate chemical substances, hydrochlorofluoropropane and hydrochlorofluoropropene, that were the subject of PMNs;

-- October 27, 2016 – EPA issued proposed SNURs for three chemical substances – two isocyanates and one for functionalized carbon nanotubes.18 On January 3, 2017, EPA reopened the comment period on the proposed SNUR for 60 days, and is accepting additional comments until March 6, 2017.19
+- October 27, 2016 – EPA issued proposed SNURs for three chemical substances – two isocyanates and one for functionalized carbon nanotubes, and then on January 3, 2017, EPA reopened the comment period on the proposed SNUR for 60 days and is accepting additional comments until March 6, 2017;

-- November 28, 2016 – EPA issued a proposed SNUR for two alkylpyrrolidones: n-ethylpyrrolidone (NEP) and n-isopropylpyrrolidone (NiPP).21
+- November 28, 2016 – EPA issued a proposed SNUR for two alkylpyrrolidones: n-ethylpyrrolidone (NEP) and n-isopropylpyrrolidone (NiPP).

 As EPA reviews and approves new chemicals under the PMN process, it will likely continue to rely on SNURs as a powerful tool to restrict the use of chemicals to those uses specified by the PMN submitter.